 After Mötley Crüe sang their last note I saw Angela upside down through my legs.
 She waved my attention and I walked off stage to meet her in the dressing room.

 “Honey, come here.”
-She looked like she was hiding something.
+She sounded serious.

+“Oh my God.”
 I couldn’t believe I was on stage bending over with my Bank Robber Business for the world to see.
 And I was smiling, asking for money!
 And I thought the customers were smiling because I was hot.
 I needed more than a razor.
 I needed a cocktail.

 I took the rest of the night off – sneaking out the back exit so no one would see me.